lsst-dm/dmtn-055/index.rst

     .. py:method:: __init__(self, butler=None, **kwargs)

-        All concrete SuperTasks must have the :py:method:`__init__` signature shown here, in which ``**kwargs`` contains only arguments to be forwarded to :py:method:`Task.__init__` (additional keyword-only arguments are also allowed, as long as they have default values).
+        All concrete SuperTasks must have the :py:meth:`__init__` signature shown here, in which ``**kwargs`` contains only arguments to be forwarded to ``Task.__init__`` (additional keyword-only arguments are also allowed, as long as they have default values).
 The abstract base class does not use the ``butler`` argument, allowing it to be ``None``, and while concrete SuperTasks may or may not use it, they must accept it even if it is unused.
 This allows the schemas associated with input dataset types and the configuration of preceeding SuperTasks to be loaded and used to complete construction of the SuperTask; a SuperTask should not assume any other datasets are available through the given ``Butler``.
 SuperTasks that do use the ``butler`` argument should also provide an alternate way to provide the schemas and configuration (i.e. additional defaulted keyword arguments) to allow them to be constructed without a ``Butler`` when used as a regular ``Task``.
 This also implies that when a :py:class:`Pipeline` constructs a sequence of SuperTasks, it must ensure the schemas and configuration are recorded at each step, not just at the end.

     .. py:method:: run(self, *args, **kwargs)

         This is the standard entry point for all Tasks, with the signature completely different for each concrete Task.
 This should perform the bulk of the SuperTask's algorithmic work, operating on in-memory objects for both arguments and return values, and should not utilize a ``Butler`` or perform any I/O.  In rare cases, a SuperTask for which I/O is an integral component of the algorithm may lack a :py:meth:`run` method, or may have multiple methods to serve the same purpose.
-As with other Tasks, the return value should be a :py:class:`lsst.pipe.base.Struct` combining named result objects.
+As with other Tasks, the return value should be a ``lsst.pipe.base.Struct`` combining named result objects.

     .. py:method:: defineQuanta(self, repoGraph)